cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

     Catalog Bundles are used for multi tier applications and consist of many Catalog Items.
 Since we do not have any existing Catalog Items, we can not create a Bundle.

 1. Chose the Catalog Item Type.
-For this example we want to use the Red Hat Virtualization Provider, so click on ***RHEV***
+For this example we want to use the Red Hat Virtualization Provider, so click on ***Red Hat Virtualization***

     ![select catalog item type](../../common/img/select-catalog-item-type.png)